solletivishnu/Wikipedia-Application/README.md

 # WikiPedia Application

 ## Overview
-his application is a simple Wikipedia search tool that allows users to search for content directly from Wikipedia using an API.
+This application is a simple Wikipedia search tool that allows users to search for content directly from Wikipedia using an API.
 When a user types a query in the search input field and presses "Enter," the app fetches relevant results from the Wikipedia Search API and displays them dynamically on the webpage.
 It includes a spinner to indicate loading and ensures a seamless user experience.

 ## Features
 ### Dynamic Search Results